synckey/synckey.github.io/content/ielts/2014-12-30-improve-safety-on-the-road.md

 On the other hand,deterrent from punishing still remains to be a significant way to gain road safety.
-For example, if an offender is punished strictly, he and his friends will be deterred and are less possible to offend again.In some countries,if a person seriously break a certain law,such as drunk driving,he may lose the right to drive again.
+For example, if an offender is punished strictly, he and his friends will be deterred and are less possible to offend again.In some countries,if a person seriously break a certain law, such as drunk driving,he may lose the right to drive again.
 So, severe punishment surely contributes to the improvement of road safety.

-In conclusion,we can help people to improve the traffic safety by teaching them the importance of safe driving.Although punishment is also a good way to do so,but it is not the best way and only way.Pedestrians and drivers should all  obey traffic regulations and laws to keep safe.
+In conclusion, we can help people to improve the traffic safety by teaching them the importance of safe driving.
+Although punishment is also a good way to do so, but it is not the best way and only way.
+Pedestrians and drivers should all  obey traffic regulations and laws to keep safe.